MaxBaranowski/mb-react-learninig/README.md

 ![Screenshot](how-server-works.gif)

-### Deployment on GitHub Pages
+## Deployment on GitHub Pages

 There are two problems:
-1. :white_check_mark: Page works both on localhost:3000 and Gh-paes, but without images, part of link gets cut off after gh profile name.
+1. :white_check_mark: Page works both on localhost:3000 and gh-pages, but without images, part of link gets cut off after gh profile name.
 After a bit of searching i found helpful article: ['How to deploy a React app to a subdirectory'](https://medium.com/@svinkle/how-to-deploy-a-react-app-to-a-subdirectory-f694d46427c1)
 2. Page reloading causes application crash.